 NEXT TRAINING COURSE DATES

-21st September 2017 – Birmingham at the Signing Tree – Deaf Cultural Conference Centre – Book your place or you can register for future London and Midland dates
+13th July 2017 – The County club, St Albans and 21st September 2017 – Birmingham at the Signing Tree – Deaf Cultural Conference Centre – Book your place or you can register for future London and Midland dates

 Do you need a Colourful Semantics trained therapist in your school?

 We can place a therapist trained in colourful semantics in your school, to set up whole class approaches, small group and 1;1 colourful semantics work.

 Like our new Facebook resources page to get all the latest themed resources to use with your classes or therapy groups.

 Colourful semantics is an approach created by Alison Bryan.
 It is aimed at helping children to develop their grammar but it is rooted in the meaning of words (semantics).

 Colourful semantics reassembles sentences by cutting them up into their thematic roles and then colour codes them.

 The approach has 4 key colour coded stages.
 There are further stages for adverbs, adjectives, conjunctions and negatives.